-The Group recognizes a liability, net of amounts already paid and an expense for services rendered by employees during the accounting period.
-Short-term employee benefits given by the Group to its employees include salaries and wages, SSS, PhilHealth and HDMF contributions and other employee benefits.
+The Company recognizes a liability, net of amounts already paid and an expense for services rendered by employees during the accounting period.
+Short-term benefits given by the Company to its employees include salaries and wages, SSS, PhilHealth, and HDMF contributions and other employee benefits.

 4.14.02.
-Post-employment Benefits
+Post-employment Employee Benefits